kartchnb/openscad-envelope-tools-library/README.md

 One of the greatest weaknesses of OpenSCAD is that it does not provide a way to query the dimensions of geometry.
 This means, for instance, that allowing the user to enter arbitrary text to be incorporated into the model can be difficult since there is no way to tell how wide the text will be and to ensure it can be scaled correctly.
 The designer must determine whether to fit the text to the width of the space, the height of the space, or provide an additional option for the user to select which.

-Well, I wasn't satisifed, so I wrote this library to solve this weakness.
+Well, I wasn't satisifed, so I wrote this library to work around this weakness in some situations.
 It allows 2-dimensional geometry to be scaled to fit a given space without distortion.
 If it's too wide for the space, it will be scaled to fit the width, otherwise it will fit the height.

 For example, this code was used to generate the following image (the red square shows the area being scaled to).
 Note that the string is scaled to fit the width of the square: